alwinwoo/alwinwoo.github.io/pages/web.md

   - <http://data.iana.org/TLD/tlds-alpha-by-domain.txt>
 - Decide the type of hosting
   - what is your budget and level of technical expertise?
-    - Again, I say: <span style="color:red">if you don't understand the article below, I suggest you proceed to DIY your own server with caution</span>
+    - Again, I say: <span style="color:red">if you don't understand the article below, I suggest you proceed to DIY your server with caution</span>
     - <https://github.com/imthenachoman/How-To-Secure-A-Linux-Server>
-  - shared or dedicated hosting
-  - Server on the cloud eg. Google Cloud, AWS
+  - DIY server on the cloud eg. Google Cloud, AWS
-  - Server in the office / at home
+  - DIY server in the office / at home

-## Steps to set up your server on Google Cloud
+## Steps to set up your DIY server on Google Cloud
 - Hosting on the cloud
   - Create a GCloud instance
   - Obtain Static Address